 what to buy

 Sky-blue Slovan souvenirs are sold in tents and kiosks in the main concourse nearest Bajkalská or on the other side of the ground – again, by cashless cards.

-Away from town, the other side of the Doubletree by Hilton hotel, Brick is a tasteful sports pub, with screens over the bar counter and open kitchen, where pints of Staropramen and quality burgers are served.
+The other side of the DoubleTree by Hilton hotel, Brick is a tasteful sports pub, with screens over the bar counter and open kitchen, where pints of Staropramen and quality burgers are served.

 At kiosks around the ground, Staropramen is served in half-litre measures (€2), again by cashless card.